i don’t think that wearing long gloves looks ridiculous, but i do think it is uncomfortable or unpleasant.

 When janesi87 reaches 200 Chic Points, she will be in the Style Council!

-Zara, H&M can help you with their collections so that you shouldn’t feel so nervousposted about 1 year ago yes I find sometimes pants at Zara, but some models fit, some don’t… weird.
+Zara, H&M can help you with their collections so that you shouldn’t feel so nervousposted over 1 year ago yes I find sometimes pants at Zara, but some models fit, some don’t… weird.
 And it’s the same for the sleeves.
-I found that many British or American jeans brands had different leg sizes, I bought one at Hollister and I’m pretty happy with it, sadly is doesn’t seem to exist for more formal pants.posted about 1 year ago
+I found that many British or American jeans brands had different leg sizes, I bought one at Hollister and I’m pretty happy with it, sadly is doesn’t seem to exist for more formal pants.posted over 1 year ago